Last updated: May 4, 2026

 How much does it cost to get a cosmetology license in Alabama?

-Licensing costs total $255: written exam ($75), practical exam ($130), and original license ($50).
+Initial licensing costs total $255: written exam ($75), practical exam ($130), and original personal license ($50).
 This does not include cosmetology school tuition ($8,000-$20,000).
+Both exams are administered through PSI and must be passed within 2 years of graduation.
 Renewal is $100 every 2 years.
+Late renewal adds a $54 penalty.

 Do I need a shop license to open a salon in Alabama?